-As night falls on Ho Chi Minh City, Vietnam, traffic descends into chaos.
+In Vietnam, 2,150 children lose their lives each year on the country’s roads.
 Intersections transform into free-for-alls of motorcycles packed tightly between cars and trucks.
 Sidewalks turn into freeways, as motorcyclists mount curbs and weave their way through pedestrians and shocked tourists.

 Back in the 1990s the number of registered motorcycles in Vietnam grew from half a million to 7 million, with 8,000 traffic deaths occurring each year.
 Now, there are currently 45 million registered motorcycles with 14,000 yearly traffic deaths, 59% of which are motorcyclists according to the World Health Organization and the Ministry of Transport.

 Though tragic, these numbers tell a success story, and can be attributed in part to the Asia Injury Prevention Foundation (AIP) along with Protec, a social enterprise dedicated to providing quality motorcycle helmets that are affordable, suited to the tropical climate, and in line with national safety standards.
 Both were founded by American social entrepreneur Greig Craft in 1999.
-Protec now employs over 200 people, including 100 factory workers, one-third of whom are people with disabilities including those picked up in traffic-related accidents.
+Today, Protec employs more than 130 staff members, more than one-third of whom are physically disabled, including those picked up in traffic-related accidents.

 “No one really knew what helmets were for back then,” she says.
 “When Protec was started it became like a vaccine for brain damage.
 At that time there were helmet laws but no enforcement.”